apache/logging-log4cxx/src/site/markdown/index.md

 the [Apache License], an open source license certified by the [Open Source Initiative].

 Experience indicates that almost every large application needs runtime configurable logging.
-Informational, warning and error log messages should saved in persistent medium available for study at a later time.
+Informational, warning and error log messages should be saved in persistent medium available for study at a later time.

-In the development cycle logging can be an auditing tool.
+In the development cycle, logging can be an auditing tool.
 Debugging log output can be activated for an aspect of the application simply by modifying a configuration file.
 The correctness of a function should be verified by viewing logged calculated values.